Is There a Dimmer Outlook Ahead for Hologic Inc. (HOLX)?

 HOLX’s Market Performance

-HOLX stocks went up by 0.43% for the week, with a monthly drop of -7.46% and a quarterly performance of 0.18%, while its annual performance rate touched -12.89%.
-The volatility ratio for the week stands at 1.86% while the volatility levels for the past 30 days are set at 1.96% for Hologic Inc. The simple moving average for the period of the last 20 days is -1.81% for HOLX stocks with a simple moving average of -6.51% for the last 200 days.
+HOLX stocks went down by -7.50% for the week, with a monthly drop of -10.07% and a quarterly performance of -7.62%, while its annual performance rate touched -17.73%.
+The volatility ratio for the week stands at 2.64% while the volatility levels for the past 30 days are set at 2.14% for Hologic Inc. The simple moving average for the period of the last 20 days is -7.57% for HOLX stocks with a simple moving average of -13.28% for the last 200 days.

 Analysts’ Opinion of HOLX